Covid-19 Health Update

 • Impacted wisdom teeth removal: Wisdom teeth typically start emerging around the ages of 17 to 25, and in many cases, there is simply not enough room in the mouth for them to grow in.
 When that happens, they can become impacted, or stuck beneath the gums unable to erupt, and cause pain and other oral health problems.
 When this occurs, extracting them is typically the best option.

 When should you opt for a tooth extraction?
 Are you in need of a tooth extraction?
-Watch this video as Dr. Nhu Le from Acadia Family Dentistry explains all about tooth extractions.
+Watch this video as Acadia Family Dentistry explains all about tooth extractions.

 Video Transcript